influxdata/telegraf/plugins/inputs/mqtt_consumer/README.md

   ## publishing.
   # persistent_session = false

+  ## If set, will calculate the size in bytes of the incoming message and put it in
+  ## selfstat to be retreived and aggregated by the internal plugin
+  # collect_bytes_received = true

   ## If unset, a random client ID will be generated.
   # client_id = ""